CT Inspection of Aerospace Fasteners

-Industrial Mini focus CT systems used for aerospace fasteners typically operate between 80 kV and 300 kV, with some high-energy systems reaching up to 450 kV for dense alloys such as titanium and Inconel.
+Commonly, industrial Mini focus CT scanning systems used for inspection of aerospace fasteners have energy between 80 kV and 300 kV.
+Some high-energy CT scanning machines can reach an energy level of up to 450 kV when dealing with complex dense alloys like titanium or Inconel.

 Illustrative CT representation of an aerospace fastener showing volume rendering, cross-sectional views, internal crack propagation, and material density variation for defect analysis.